-- Determine if the documentation shows that the disability causes a substantial limitation to a major life activity such as learning, hearing, seeing, speaking, walking, etc.
+- If the disability causes a substantial limitation to a major life activity such as learning, hearing, seeing, speaking, walking, etc

-- Determine eligibility for specific accommodations for equal DSS.
+- Eligibility for specific cccommodations for equal DSS

 Documentation can come from a variety of sources such as: